 If I were building a more complex circuit in a tin, I wouldn’t build it directly onto the base, as it can get tricky holding the soldering iron at a low enough angle to make the joints.
 It’s definitely not the way to go if you need a fairly decent component density.
 I like the MeSQUARES, but wish they were available in smaller sizes too for circuits requiring greater component density.
 A few days later, I ordered some MePADS which is the same thing, but for mounting IC’s.
 I’d show you those, but they haven’t arrived yet.

-OK, onwards and forwards (or however the saying goes).
+OK, onwards and upwards.
 I built NT7S’ VRX-1 Direct Conversion Receiver for 40M a while back.
 It worked well and could hear plenty of stations, but I must admit there was a fair amount of hum.
 This is a common problem with simple DC receivers and I’m not sure if it has something to do with my layout, or perhaps whether something I did with the wiring caused a ground loop.
 (Perhaps feeding the final audio amp with a balanced input wold help eliminate some of it?)
 After completing it, I put it aside and made a mental note to come back to it one day.
 Incidentally, KE7GKM has been making lots of QSO’s with his homebrew station using a VRX-1 on the receive side, so it must be something to do with the way I’ve laid out or wired my circuit.
 The other thing about simple DC receivers like this that my inexperienced CW ears would benefit from, is some audio filtering.
 It seemed like a good excuse to build the active peaked lowpass filter that was designed by W7ZOI and featured on VE7BPO’s site.
 I built it on a scrap of PCB from Dan’s Small Parts and Kits.
 While the pieces of board from abcfab on eBay are cut nice and square, the small pieces from Dan’s are not.
 This is not necessarily a problem if you’re using them to build circuits on, but will require a bit more work if you’re using them to build enclosures.
 Here’s the completed filter:

 A week or two ago, I made a couple of hundred 3/16″ (about 5mm) pads and tinned them all.
 Now I’m finding that they are rather large, and I’ll most likely only be using them for connection points that have a lot of connections.
 The trimmer pot nearest you is mounted on these 3/16″ pads.
 They looked small when I made them, but once I started to use them, they were huge!
 As the MeSQUARES hadn’t turned up yet, I mounted the NE5532 chip on pads punched from a 3/32″ die (just under 2.5mm).
 By bending out the chip leads and trimming them to different lengths, and staggering the pads, managed to do it without any of the pads touching.
 Pins 6 and 7 were connected together, so I soldered them to one bigger pad.
 You can get a slightly better view of the way I mounted the IC from this picture: